SaidTorres3/auto-spectator/README.md

 # AutoSpectator

-A blank mockup for a Minecraft Spigot plugin.
+An auto-spectate Minecraft Spigot plugin for automatically spectate players in the background without using a finger.

 ## Requirements